In Elder Law News

 After two years, Social Security Disability Insurance (SSDI) beneficiaries are eligible for Medicare, the health insurance program designed for people age 65 and older.
 Medicare covers 9.1 million people with disabilities who are under age 65, according to the Kaiser Family Foundation.

-But Medicare does not offer comprehensive coverage, so beneficiaries often purchase private Medicare supplement insurance, known as a Medigap policy, to help pay for the expenses not covered by Medicare, such as deductibles and co-payments.
+But Medicare does not offer comprehensive coverage, so SSDI beneficiaries often purchase private Medicare supplement insurance, known as a Medigap policy, to help pay for the expenses not covered by Medicare, such as deductibles and co-payments.

 Individuals with disabilities under age 65 often face obstacles in purchasing Medigap insurance that older Medicare beneficiaries do not face.
 In many states, Medigap policies are either not available to younger beneficiaries due to their age or the premiums are too costly.

-Different Rules for Those Under Age 65
+Different Rules for SSDI Beneficiaries Under Age 65

 A major problem is that federal law has different requirements for insurance companies depending on whether the Medigap applicant is under or over age 65.
 For those who have reached age 65, insurance companies are required to provide individuals a one-time, six-month open enrollment period for Medigap.
 During this period, the applicant cannot be denied Medigap coverage on the basis of age, sex or preexisting health condition, or be charged a higher premium than other people.